 Our Teaching/Learning Philosophy

 The Community Cycling Center’s mission is to broaden access to bicycling and all its benefits.
 That includes access to the outdoors, environmental stewardship, and enhanced livability.
 We believe hands-on learning allows children to gain skills, knowledge and confidence, and the interpersonal skills of decision-making and problem-solving that prepare them to be healthy, active, and engaged citizens.
-Our instructor to camper ratio is 1:6 for most camps.
+Our instructor to camper ratio is 1:6 for 1st-3rd grade camps and 1:7 for most 4th-8th grade camps.
 We emphasize cooperative learning in a team environment.
 If your child has specific goals, please contact us in order to ensure that s/he is in the best camp.

 A typical week of camp